 This course is designed to provide students with an applied learning experience in the design, development, and implementation of programs geared toward helping children and families.
 Areas of emphasis include program planning, theory, evaluation, mass media communication, and principles of teaching/instruction.
-This course is normally offered in the spring semester even numbered years.
+This course is normally offered in the spring semester.